 Dev and IT:

-You need people who can help on the technical side of things — to make sure that different content types are loading correctly on your website, and that your integrations aren’t disrupting the customer experience.
+You need people who can help on the technical side of things, such as ensuring that different types of content load properly on your website and that your integrations do not interfere with the user experience in any way.

-The Value of Flexibility in a Marketing Team
+The Importance of Being Versatile Within a Marketing Team

-For example, the popular social media app TikTok is a relatively new marketing tool, something that no marketing team was giving much thought to five years ago.
-When it comes to product discovery, it blows Instagram out of the water.
-The numbers don’t lie: TikTok reports that 92% of users take some sort of action after viewing content; from likes, shares and purchasing a product, the app is highly effective.
+For instance, the popular social media app TikTok is a relatively new marketing tool.
+This is something that no marketing team gave any consideration to five years ago since it was still relatively new.
+It is far superior to Instagram in terms of discovering new products to buy.
+The figures don’t lie, as they say: According to TikTok, 92 percent of users perform some sort of action after viewing content.
+These actions include liking, sharing, and even purchasing a product, demonstrating the app’s powerful effectiveness.

-Building a winning marketing team from scratch can seem like a daunting task, but it’s well worth your time and consideration.
-A healthy and agile marketing team is essential for the success of the rest of the team.
+Putting up a successful marketing team from start may seem to be an insurmountable challenge, but doing so is an endeavor that is well worth your time and attention.
+It is crucial for the success of the rest of the team to have a marketing team that is both healthy and nimble.
 See?
-I told you that our cheesy metaphor would guide us through to the end!
+I told you that our poor choice of metaphor would get us through to the conclusion of the discussion!